State National Bank Building (Houston, Texas): History

 The State National Bank Building was designed by local architect Alfred C. Finn (1883–1964).
 Lacking formal training, he came to Houston while working as a draftsman for Sanguinet & Staats of Fort Worth.
 He stayed with the firm's Houston office for about a year, contributing to the design of two homes in the Courtlandt Place subdivision.
 He left for private practice in 1913 and remained in Houston.
 His secured his first commission for a major building as a contractor for Mauran, Russell & Crowell of St. Louis, who hired Finn to supervise the construction of the new seventeen-story Rice Hotel.
 Finn built at least two other skyscrapers, the Houston Chronicle Building (1913) and the Rusk Building (1916), before his work on the State National Building.
 It represents the work of an architect of regional importance, and by 1982, represented "one of the few surviving Neo-Classical skyscrapers in the city of Houston."

 State National Bank originates from the State Bank and Trust Company, chartered by the state of Texas and opened in 1915.
 Five years later the bank joined the Federal Reserve System, which led to an alienation of its state charter in favor of a national bank charter.
 The name changed to State National Bank, which engaged American Construction Company to start building a new skyscraper in 1922.
 Construction costs are estimated at $500,000 and the building was completed in 1923.
 The building was soon fully leased and remained so until 1946, when State National Bank vacated its namesake building.
 In 1947, the real estate brokerage of Huster and Wise purchased the State National Bank Buildings and its two flanking properties for $720,000.

-Marriott has been working converting the building into a Moxy Hotel, with its contractors receiving permits to move forward with the project in March 2021.
-Houston's Downtown District estimates that the hotel will be completed sometime during 2022.
+Marriott subsequently converted the State National Building into a Moxy Hotel.
+The 118-room boutique-style hotel opened in December 2023.